clarkevansteenderen/CBC_Tutorials/Tutorial_2/Tut2_phylogenies.md

 end;

 > Now you can add this block to the aligned sequences in the 16S.nex
 > file.

+## Run MrBayes <a name = "mrbayes"></a>

-Upload this file to CIPRES, and then create a new task where you
-> select “MrBayes on XSEDE” as the tool.
-In the Input Parameters, select
-> that your data contains a MrBayes block, set the maximum hours to 168,
-> and select “Run Beagle” (this speeds up the analysis).
-Leave the other
-> settings on their defaults.
+Upload the **16S.nex** file to CIPRES, and then create a new task where you select “MrBayes on XSEDE” as the tool.
+In the Input Parameters, select that your data contains a MrBayes block, set the maximum hours to 168, and select “Run Beagle” (this speeds up the analysis).
+Leave the other settings on their defaults.
 Save and run the task.
-You can click on
-> “View Status” –\> Intermediate results –\> and then download the
-> STDOUT.txt to see how far the analysis is.
-Once the task has
+You can click on “View Status” –\> Intermediate results –\> and then download the STDOUT.txt to see how far the analysis is.

+> :exclamation: The most common errors come about due to unacceptable
+> characters in sequence names, missing or incorrect syntax (missing
+> commas, semi-colons etc.), or the incorrect number of characters
+> specified in the file.
+Double check everything before running MrBayes.

-> completed, download the **infile.nex.run1.p**, **infile.nex.run2.p**,
-> and **infile.nex.con.tre** files.
-You would typically Open the two
-> run.p files in Tracer, and make sure that all the effective sample
-> size (ESS) values are greater than 200.
-Trace plots looks like a
+Once the task has completed, download the **infile.nex.run1.p**, **infile.nex.run2.p**, and **infile.nex.con.tre** files.
+You would typically Open the two run.p files in Tracer, and make sure that all the effective sample size (ESS) values are greater than 200.
+Trace plots looks like a “fuzzy caterpillar”:
-> “fuzzy caterpillar”:

 ![](tracer_combinedruns.png)